-5.1 The Head of School is the authority to make an offer of admission for admission categories outlined in clauses 3.1(a), 3.1(b), 3.1(e), 3.2(a) and 3.2(b).
-For admission categories outlined in clauses 3.1(c), 3.1(d), 3.2(c) and exemptions to the English language proficiency requirements, the Head of School will make a recommendation to the Research Degrees Committee, or Chairperson acting on behalf of the committee, who has the final decision-making authority.
+5.1 The Head of enrolling unit is the authority to make an offer of admission for admission categories outlined in clauses 3.1(a), 3.1(b), 3.1(e), 3.2(a) and 3.2(b).
+For admission categories outlined in clauses 3.1(c), 3.1(d), 3.2(c) and exemptions to the English language proficiency requirements, the Head of enrolling unit will make a recommendation to the Research Degrees Committee, or Chairperson acting on behalf of the committee, who has the final decision-making authority.
 The Head of School and the Research Degrees Committee, or Chairperson acting on behalf of the committee, have the authority to decline an application for admission.

-5.1.1 Applications for admission to candidature are assessed by the proposed school of enrolment.
+5.1.1 Applications for admission to candidature are assessed by the proposed enrolling unit.
 Admission decisions shall be based on:

 (a) the applicant meeting the requirements for admission; and